 Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

-It’s a country known for its rich culture, beautiful nature and delicious food, though all of that has been closed to tourists for the last 3 years.
+It’s a country known for its rich culture, beautiful nature and delicious food, which has been closed to tourists for the last 3 years.
 With all that incredible cuisine you might be wondering how easy it is really to be vegan in Japan?

 It’s definitely possible to have a great time in Japan as a vegan, there are so many options now, especially if you stick to the busier, more touristy areas.